 A welcome from the Director of Admission

-I entered the hallways of Collegiate for the first time over 29 years ago as a student and have been a part of Collegiate ever since as an alumni, parent to two current Collegiate students, volunteer, coach, and for the last seven years in Collegiate’s admission office.
+I entered the hallways of Collegiate for the first time over 30 years ago as a student and have been a part of Collegiate ever since as an alumnus, parent to two current Collegiate students, volunteer, coach, and for the last seven years in Collegiate’s admission office.

-I encourage you to visit Collegiate to meet the joyful, diverse, confident, and resilient global citizens that comprise our student body.
+I encourage you to visit Collegiate to meet our student body’s joyful, diverse, confident, and resilient global citizens.
 During the visit, you will meet our faculty and students, observe classes, and experience firsthand the underpinnings of a Collegiate education.